 - 3 tablespoons soy sauce

-- Heat oil over medium heat; cook the raw cubed pork, stirring frequently, until browned.
+- Heat the vegetable oil in a large skillet over medium heat; cook the raw cubed pork, stirring frequently, until browned.

-- Add onion and celery to the pork and continue cooking until onion is golden.
-If using leftover pork, add it at this point and continue cooking for about 4 to 6 minutes, or until the pork is lightly browned.
+- Add the chopped onion and celery to the pork and continue cooking until onion is golden.
+If using leftover diced pork, add it at this point and continue cooking for about 4 to 6 minutes, or until the pork is lightly browned.

 - Add the remaining ingredients and mix to blend thoroughly.

-- Spoon the pork and rice casserole mixture into the prepared casserole dish.
+- Spoon the pork, rice, and vegetable mixture into the prepared casserole dish.

 - Cover the baking dish tightly with foil and bake in the preheated oven for about 30 to 40 minutes, or until hot and bubbling.